Corporate personhood: United Kingdom

+Canada

+Canadian corporate law recognizes corporate personhood through both federal and provincial incorporation systems.
+The Canada Business Corporations Act grants corporations most rights of natural persons, though limitations on political activities and constitutional rights differ from the US.

+Australia

+Australian corporations law, governed primarily by the Corporations Act 2001, provides for corporate personhood with conduct of business oversight through the Australian Securities and Investments Commission (ASIC).

+Civil law systems

+Germany

+Under German law, corporations have legal personality separate from their shareholders.
+The German approach emphasizes stakeholder governance, with employee representation on corporate boards and strong regulatory frameworks that balance shareholder interests with broader societal concerns.

+France

+French corporate law recognizes legal personality through various corporate forms, including the société anonyme (SA) and société à responsabilité limitée (SARL).
+The French system emphasizes regulatory oversight and has specific provisions regarding corporate social responsibility that differ from Anglo-American approaches.

+Japan

+Japanese corporate law, influenced by both German civil law and Anglo-American traditions, recognizes corporate personhood through various corporate forms.
+The Japanese approach emphasizes stakeholder capitalism and long-term corporate governance, with less emphasis on shareholder primacy compared to some other systems.

 Country specific laws

 India

 Under Indian law the corporate, managing bodies, etc. and several other non-human entitles have been given the status of the "legal person".
 In court cases regarding corporate, the shareholders are not responsible for the company's debts but the company itself being a "legal person" is liable to repay those debts or be sued for the non-repayment of debts.
 The non-human entities given the "legal person" status by the law "have rights and co-relative duties; they can sue and be sued, can possess and transfer property".
 Since these non-human entities are "voiceless" they are legally represented "through guardians and representatives" to claim their legal rights and to fulfill their legal duties and responsibilities.
 Specific non-human entities given the status of "legal person" include "corporate personality, body politic, charitable unions etc.", as well as trust estates, deity, temples, churches, mosques, hospitals, universities, colleges, banks, railways, municipalities, and gram panchayats (village councils), rivers, all animals and birds.